My Cat Ate Candle Wax What Should I Do?

 Sometimes cats eat the strangest things!
-They may go after non-food items, as well as eating bugs, buttons, and more!
+They may go after non-food items, as well as eating elastic bands, grass, buttons, and more!
 There are even cats who love to eat candle wax!
-This seems to be a common problem, at least according to information on the Internet.
+This could be due to the growing popularity of decorative and scented candles in our homes.

 Has your cat eaten candle wax?
 Are you worried the candle wax will make your cat sick?
 If so, then you’ve come to the right place.